If you can’t find what you’re looking for after reading through these FAQs, get in touch with us – firstname.lastname@example.org.

 Personally I think it’s shame full supermarkets still sell plastic bags of logs where a recycling or reusing scheme is not in place.

 Renewable energy for their manufacturing sites: Not only do they generate all the electricity they need to run all of their sites; they actually create enough to sell some back to the local grid as well.
-In fact, in 2020 they exported enough electricity to power around 1,800 homes.
+In fact, in 2021/22 they anticipate to exported enough electricity to power around 5000 homes.

 Over 90% of our manufacture’s raw material comes from Sawmills within 40 miles of their drying and manufacturing plants.
 Not only does this keep their carbon footprint to a minimum, but they don’t have any reliance on high carbon footprint, and in some cases, unsustainable, imported timber.